What additional types of events do you service?

 Do you have a replacement photographer in case you become unavailable on the day of the event?

 I do have a network of photographer friends that I could call on in case of an extreme emergency.
-But I would go to a wedding with a broken arm if I had to.
+This has never happened in over 15 years of professional photography; I would go to a wedding with a broken arm if I had to.
 My priority is to my clients.

 What kind of equipment do you typically bring with you on the day-of?

-I went to a wedding on St. Thomas last spring and the event coordinator was shocked by the amount of equipment I had with me.
+We went to a wedding on St. Thomas last spring and the event coordinator was shocked by the amount of equipment we brought along.
 Some may think it's overkill, but I want to be prepared for every situation possible.
 I have 3 Canon 5D Mark IIs, 11 lenses ranging from 13mm-400mm, three flashes.
 And of course all the bells and whistles to make that equipment useful . . . batteries, flash cards, syncs, filters, screw drivers, duct tape, velcro, sewing kit, bug spray.
 Anything that I can think of to make my work come together.

 Do you bring back-up equipment to the event in case of malfunction?